 Supervising Faculty: Amit Naskar

-Clean water, reliable energy storage, effective pharmaceuticals, and safe food are all essentials for our lives.
-Unfortunately, 783 million people currently do not have access to clean water, 795 million people face food shortage, 1.3 billion are living in the dark, and about a third of the world population do not have access to medicines essential for health.
-These are grant challenges faced by humanity.
-Carbon, the sixth element on the periodic table, can play a key role in helping us to move a step closer towards solving these challenges.
+Clean water, reliable energy storage, effective pharmaceuticals, and safe food are all essential for our lives.
+Unfortunately, 783 million people currently do not have access to clean water, 795 million people face food shortage, 1.3 billion live in the dark, and a third of the world’s population lacks medicine essential for health.
+These are the grand challenges that humanity faces.
+One important element plays a vital role in solving these challenges – carbon.

-Grand challenges can only be solved if we unite across cultures, borders, arbitrary political divides, and disciplinary boundaries, agree on common achievable goals and work toward them.
-During his PhD education, Hoi also wants to learn about public policies, entrepreneurships, and most importantly, how to communicate science.
-Upon graduation, Hoi would potentially like to pursue careers in research, advising, consulting, marketing, or business development.
+Grand challenges can only be solved if we unite across cultures, borders, arbitrary political divides, and disciplinary boundaries.
+Hoi also wants to learn about public policy, entrepreneurship, and how to communicate science, which are all facets critical to facilitating the identification of common achievable goals and the steps needed to solve them.

 Bachelor of Science in Agricultural and Biological Engineering – University of Illinois at Urbana Champaign

 - University of Illinois University Honor--Bronze Tablet (2014)

 - Monsanto Award—University of Illinois Office of Research Undergraduate Research Symposium (2014)

 - University of Illinois College of Engineering Dean’s List (2012-2014)